jcaip/jcaip.github.io/_posts/2019-04-04-Building-R.md

 I'm going to go over how to construct $\mathbb{R}$, or the real numbers.
 We're going to by constructing the natural numbers, and from there we'll construct the integers, then the rationals and then the reals.
-Our goal here is too add two real numbers together, but building everything we need to do so along the way.
+Our goal here is to add two real numbers together, but by building everything we need to do so along the way.
 <!--more-->

 ## Stuff you should know

-TODO: write a short bit here
+This section is meant as a brief introduction to some of the machinery we'll use, so feel free to skip it.

-Sets, relations, first-order logic, supremum/infimun, equivalence relations and classes.
+TODO: write about sets, relations, first-order logic, equivalence relations and classes.

 **Note:** All the axes you see should have arrows, but I couldn't figure out how to do it in matplotlib.

 # The Naturals: $\mathbb{N}$

-Unfortunately this part is much less visual, but it gets better later on.
+Unfortunately this part is much less visual, so there's no pretty pictures.

 The naturals are defined by a 3-tuple $(\mathbb{N}, 0, S)$ that satisfies the 5 **Peanno Axioms**.
 1. $\mathbb{N}$ is a set and $0 \in \mathbb{N}$